9_Rendering 3D Scenes

 Open test_9_3.py

-for editing and add the following import statement just before the class definition:
+for editing and add the following import statement to the list of import statements:

 Scroll down to the startup